"Bringing Seamanship to the Creeks from the River and the Estuary "

 irregularly over the years, by boats scuttling in on a rising tide and

 right and ability to navigate a 'forgotten' waterway.
-They are 'ships
+They were 'ships

 which passed in the night' but to the great credit of the IWA the visits